Miguel-Carreon13/scanner-procedures/ltess_procedure.md

 Setup the letter/number to use as prefix

 To do this setup we will use the **1049** ASCII code that represents a number "1" keystroke.
+To do that scann the following series of barcodes in the order they appear.

 ![1 Barcode](images/1.png "1 Barcode")